 Everyone will have to eat while they are attending AGI.
 University Dining, the university’s food service department, has 13 campus locations to serve students, faculty, and staff.
 There are several different meal plan options that allow students to choose the number of structured meals and a number of flexible cash-points.
 University Dining will mail information to you, or you can visit their webpage and sign up for your meal plan.
 Visit the University Dining website for more information and to explore the meal plan options.

-Housing on campus is available to Agricultural Institute students.
+Housing on campus is available to Agricultural Institute students and mandatory for new freshmen.
 Agricultural Institute students are welcome to live in any of the residence halls on campus.
 A variety of options are available to accommodate diverse student interests and needs, including single gender and co-ed residence halls, and suite-style and hall-style living.
-Students also can live off-campus in apartments or houses, or in fraternity/sorority houses.
 For details on housing, visit the University Housing website.

 Agricultural Institute students are able to attend all NC State University sporting events free of cost.
 For more information and to request student tickets, visit the NC State Athletics website.